Justcats12/cubeChamp/README.md

 cubeChamp does not have an internal scramble generator, to generate scramlbes for best of 5 or best of 3 it is recommended to use tNoodle.

+The gui and cui currently only support best of 5, 1v1 battles.

 ## File descriptions
 1. **classes.py**: this is the workings of the system.
 It consists of 3 main classes
     1. Competitor: Stores the solves of a single competitor, as well as who they have battled against